Head Like a Hole: Release

 In Germany, the single was released as "You Get What You Deserve".
 This release includes four tracks.

-"Head Like a Hole" was re-issued as a single in Australia in 1995, where it peaked at #57 on the ARIA singles chart and spent 7 weeks in the top 100.
+"Head Like a Hole" was re-issued as a single in Australia in 1995, where it peaked at No. 57 on the ARIA singles chart and spent seven weeks in the top 100.
 The single was included in the 2015 Record Store Day–Black Friday exclusive box set, Halo I–IV.